 - All day we spend in Jeonju Hanok Village, which in 2012 was classified by UNESCO as one of the “Creative City of Gastronomy” cities.
-Old, cobbled streets, stalls with traditional handicrafts and traditional food are waiting for tourists there.
-There is also a castle of King Toejo, king’s portrait museum, wine museum, kimchi museum, calligraphy museum and Mural City.
-The historic center of the city has over 500 houses in the Hanok settlement.
+Old, cobbled streets and stalls with traditional handicrafts and traditional food are waiting for tourists there.
+There is also a castle of King Toejo, a king’s portrait museum, a wine museum, a kimchi museum, a calligraphy museum and Mural City.
+The historic centre of the city has over 500 houses in the Hanok settlement.

 Day 16.
 Gongju

-- In the morning, we are traveling to the Donghaksa temple, located in the eastern valley of Gyeryongsan in Gongju.
+- In the morning, we are travelling to the Donghaksa Temple, located in the eastern valley of Gyeryongsan in Gongju.
 The temple is the first and oldest existing academic institute for women’s monks in Korea.
-Currently, it is home to about 150 nuns who study and practice Buddhism here.
-The temple is surrounded by low mountains and forest.
+Currently, it is home to about 150 nuns who study and practise Buddhism here.
+The temple is surrounded by low mountains and forests.
 There are also several interesting hiking trails.

 - Return to Daejeon in the afternoon.
 In the evening we are visiting the nearby trade fairs and stalls.
 Some of them are located underground.